Artax01/qr-gen.xyz/README.md

 This website was developed by Artax01.

-> This website uses an API to generate QRCode : [goqr.me API](https://goqr.me/api/).
+> This website uses the ```qrcode.js``` library to generate QRCode.
 QR Code is a registered trademark of DENSO WAVE INCORPORATED.